pkoehlercloud/pkoehlercloud.github.io/content/post/2023-03-27-Mastering VMware Horizon Cloud on Azure – Configuring Active Directory and Broker/index.md

 author = "Patrick Koehler"
 tags = ["VMware Horizon","Horizon Cloud"]
-categories = ["Horizon Cloud", "Microsoft Azure", "VMware"]
+categories = ["Horizon Cloud", "Microsoft Azure", "VMware"] description = "In this next chapter of Mastering Horizon Cloud on Azure, complete your setup by configuring Active Directory binding and enabling monitoring.
+Follow concise steps in the Horizon Universal Console to input domain information, LDAP settings, and service account details.
+Sign back in to access the dashboard after finalizing setup."
 +++

 Welcome back everyone to the next chapter of the Mastering Horizon Cloud on Azure article series.